Listen to the article

 Solution

 Is the EN15804+A2 a change for the better?
-And how do I deal with it in practice?
+How do I deal with it?

 The change, overall, makes creating EPDs more complicated.
 This is clearly not compatible with our goal of making EPDs more accessible, so we created the One Click LCA Pre-Verified EPD Generator to allow manufacturers and consultants to create EPDs in line with the EN 15804+A2 while improving efficiency.
 To show what the outcome looks like in practise, we created a sample EPD for Rearden Steel, a fictive Pennsylvania-based manufacturer for their new product innovation, Rearden Metal